pantheon-systems/documentation/source/content/crisis-response-upstream.md

 ## Support

- As part of our [free COVID-19 offer]https://pantheon.io/blog/supporting-orgs-on-covid-19-front-line), you will have access to Pantheon's Platinum support package, enabling support via chat or ticket.
+ As part of our [free COVID-19 offer](https://pantheon.io/blog/supporting-orgs-on-covid-19-front-line), you will have access to Pantheon's [Platinum support](/support#support-features-and-response-times) package, enabling support via chat or ticket.
 Our Support team will work with you to answer any support-related question relating to this custom upstream.

 ## See Also